Eggplant Parmesan Recipe

 Method

-• Salt eggplant slices and let sweat on wire racks for 1 hour.
-Rinse and pat completely dry.
+• Salt eggplant slices on both sides and let drain on wire racks for 1 hour.

 • Bake 25-30 minutes until bubbly and cheese browns.